vu-societal-analyics/societal-analytics-lab-website/_blogs/20251022_DataGrant.md

 # Final outputs

 At the end of the project, applicants need to submit a final report on how the grant was used.
-The report should also include links to: where the data or labeled data was archived or stored, and any possible working papers or peer-reviewed publications that resulted from the project.
+The report should also include links to: where the data or labeled data was archived or stored, and any possible working papers or peer-reviewed publications that resulted from the project (remember to acknowledge the Societal Analytics Laboratory as a funder).
 The report should be published before October 31st, 2026.

 # Submission template and other important info